Prison transport turned into Chiefs party bus stolen in Kansas City

-KANSAS CITY, Mo. — Stolen vehicles aren’t normally as conspicuous as they are in this story but a Kansas City Chiefs party bus that has been missing since Monday still has not been recovered.
+KANSAS CITY, Mo.
+(WDAF) – Stolen vehicles aren’t normally as conspicuous as they are in this story, but a Kansas City Chiefs party bus that has been missing since Monday still has not been recovered.

 The theft happened just off E. 20th Street and Spruce Avenue in Kansas City.